 Library

-When the Winsted Library was established in 1976, local patrons came to the library to do things such as checking out books, looking up things in encyclopedias, and reading newspapers.
+When the Winsted Library was established in 1976, local patrons came to the library to check out books, look things up in encyclopedias, and read newspapers.

-Today, patrons still check out books, but they also use the two patron computers and free WiFi, attend programs, visit with their friends and neighbors, and get movies to enjoy at home.
+Today, patrons still check out books, but they also use the two patron computers and free WiFi, attend programs, borrow internet hot spots and Chromebooks, and get movies to enjoy at home.

 A spot for everything

-“Every year, we focus on building a better collection that reflects what our patrons like to read, in the formats they want,” Ebert explained.
-“In 2019, thanks to a generous donation from the City of Winsted, we were able to add over 70 new children’s book and CD sets to the collection to be enjoyed by young readers.
+“Every year, we focus on building a better collection that reflects what our patrons like to read in the formats they want,” Ebert explained.“Thanks to the City of Winsted’s continued support as well as generous patron donations, we can expand the collection each year.”

 More books than it looks